 This spring course features a series of lecturers from the finance industry.
 They discuss research projects that their companies are working on.

 QFGB 8957.
-Financial Industry and New Regulations.
+Applied Capital Markets and Financial Regulations.
 (3 Credits)

 This advanced Portfolio Management course quickly reviews Modern Portfolio Theory (MPT) conceptual underpinnings and builds on MPT 1.0.
 It delves into contemporary liability driven asset allocation, MPT 2.0 and portfolio management industry practices, issues and concerns.
 Lectures, problem solving, and self-study along with extensive hands-on tools using Microsoft Excel based models will be used to provide a practitioner's perspective.
 We will review and demo contemporary asset allocation optimization and forecasting techniques, new asset class pricing and valuation, performance and risk attribution, tail risk measurement and management tools etc. using real time vendor based (third party) solutions.
 As prerequisites - the student should have class exposure to investment and portfolio analysis, Excel, stats, and basic regressions.